BrandonXu6106/obsidianpublish/content/thoughts/Milieu.md

 ## Curating mileau

-Selecting these sources and crafting that culture is a form of [[taste]]
+Selecting these sources and crafting that culture is a form of [[taste.md]]

 > What sets Frusciante apart as a guitarist is that he is *uncommonly undistractable* (“he can really focus and concentrate and apply himself to his craft in a way where the noise of the world has less of an impact”).
 In the words of this essay, this can be rephrased as: Frusciante has an uncommon discipline about what he lets into his senses; he is uncommonly deliberate about curating his milieu
 >